How the scam works:

 The worst comes not when your personal info is sold to telemarketers, but when your identity is stolen.

-In a different variation of the scam, the email feature fake free samples from companies such as Swiffer and McDonald’s.
+In a different variation of the scam, the email features fake-free samples from companies such as Swiffer and McDonald’s.
 Once you click on the links, you may be taken to various pages that have absolutely nothing to do with Swiffer or McDonald’s.
 They may feature “become a mega-millionaire” or “Hit the casino jackpot” unsolicited promotions, along with another survey.
-The graphics look good though, as if it would come from the real marketing departments at these major companies.
+The graphics look good though as if it would come from the real marketing departments at these major companies.
 Only they are not.
 Most likely, they are stolen from these companies’ websites.

 The other variation of this fraud is the Facebook Free Gift Card scam.
 The crooks ask you to fill out a survey in order to receive the card, as well as clicking the “Like” button.
 Filling out the form and sending it over provides the scammers access to your personal information, including passwords and bank accounts.
 Amongst the Faceook/Twitter Free Gift Card scams found on the social networking websites are big brand names used by the crooks.